20kdc/funcWebWiki/wiki/system_templates_recursion.md

-_This page exists for the default `path` value passed in options for templates that may expect an interior page._
+_This page exists to be the value of <system/lib/wikiEditorTestPath>._